 The fork is likely to cause some short-term market instability as well as Bitcoin network instability, so as a precaution, we are not accepting any Bitcoin payments between 12:00pm on July 31st (EST) and 12:00pm on August 3rd (EST).

-After 12:00pm on August 3rd we will resume accepting payments Bitcoin.
-We will NOT be accepting payments in Bitcoin Cash, though we may add support for that down the road if the new Bitcoin Cash network remain common and stable.
+After 12:00pm on August 3rd, we will resume accepting payments Bitcoin.
+We will NOT be accepting payments in Bitcoin Cash, though we may add support for that down the road if the new Bitcoin Cash network remains common and stable.

 What does this mean for me, a Bitcoin user?